command-line-interface-pages/site.github.io/content/interaction-guides.md

 ## Similar projects :books:

-> :bell: Default render settings and official clients are used.
+> :bell: Default <something> settings and official clients are used.

 - <Project> <project-description>: